banzaicloud/koperator/README.md

 ## Installation

-The operator installs the 2.1.0 version of Kafka, and can run on Minikube v0.33.1+ and Kubernetes 1.12.0+.
+The operator installs the 2.1.0 version of Apache Kafka, and can run on Minikube v0.33.1+ and Kubernetes 1.12.0+.

 As a pre-requisite it needs a Kubernetes cluster (you can create one using [Pipeline](https://github.com/banzaicloud/pipeline)).
-Also, Kafka requires Zookeeper so you need to first start a Zookeeper server if you don't already have one.
+Also, Kafka requires Zookeeper so you need to first have a Zookeeper cluster if you don't already have one.

-> Banzai Cloud's Kafka operator is a pure Kafka Operator without Zookeeper support.
+> We believe in the `separation of concerns` principle, thus the Kafka operator does not install nor manage Zookeeper.
+If you would like to have a fully automated and managed experience of Apache Kafka on Kubernetes please try it with [Pipeline](https://github.com/banzaicloud/pipeline).

 ##### Install Zookeeper

-To install Zookeeper we recommend using [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
+To install Zookeeper we recommend using the [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
-You can deploy Zookeeper by using a Helm chart.
+You can deploy Zookeeper by using the Helm chart.

 ```bash
 helm repo add banzaicloud-stable https://kubernetes-charts.banzaicloud.com/